weih527/Pixel-Embedded-Affinity/README.md

 **However, we have noticed that the website has made adjustments to the SBD metric by the end of 2021.**

-Therefore, we submit our previous results again (05/02/2022), and obtain the new return result as follows.
+Therefore, we submit our previous results again (05/02/2022), and obtain the new return scores as follows.

 | ResNet-50                      | ResNet-101                      | ResUNet                       |
 | ------------------------------ | ------------------------------- | ----------------------------- |